 - Maria Zepeda — Statewide Strategic Initiative Manager, Arizona Department of Economic Security

-Complimentary Info Sessions for interested applicants will be held on Wednesday, Jan.
-25, at 10am, with additional sessions in February forthcoming.
-The deadline to submit applications is Friday, Feb.
-24, 2023.
+Complimentary Info Sessions for interested applicants will be held on Thursday, Feb.
+9, at 11am and Monday, Feb.
+13 at 2pm.
+The deadline to submit applications is Friday, March 3, 2023.
 Learn more about the Academy, RSVP for the informational webinars, and apply at arizonafuture.org/sawla.

 About Center for the Future of Arizona